The history of voting in the United States

 1824: The election of John Quincy Adams

 An odd but consequential peculiarity of American democracy called the Electoral College was put on display in 1824 when John Quincy Adams won the presidency after losing the popular vote.
 He was the first of five presidents who would ascend to the White House despite the fact that more Americans voted for his opponent.
-The first three were in the 19th century, the fourth was President George W. Bush, and the fifth is in the Oval Office today.
-In 2016, Democratic nominee Hillary Clinton received nearly 3 million more votes than President Donald Trump.
+The first three were in the 19th century, the fourth was President George W. Bush, and the fifth was President Donald Trump.
+In 2016, Democratic nominee Hillary Clinton received nearly 3 million more votes than former President Trump.

 1848: The Seneca Falls convention